Markov Random Fields, Markov Cocycles and The 3-colored Chessboard: ``Strongly'' non-Gibbsian shift-invariant Markov random fields

 Let $\A$ be the alphabet consisting of the $18$ `tiles' illustrated in Figure \ref{figure: alphabet of shift space}: A blank tile, a ``seed'' tile (marked with a ``$0$''), $8$ ``interior arrow tiles''( $4$ of them have arrows in the coordinate directions and the rest are ``corner tiles'') and finally 8 additional ``border arrow tiles''( marked by an extra symbol ``B").

 All tiles other than the blank tile will be called \emph{square tiles} and the tiles with arrows will be called \emph{arrow tiles}.
 The arrow tiles with `B' will be called \emph{border tiles} and those without `B' will be called \emph{interior tiles}.
 Configurations of an $(2n+1) \times (2n+1)$ square shape whose inner boundary consists of border tiles as illustrated by the example in Figure \ref{figure:square} will be called an \emph{$n$-square-island}.
-A square-island refers to an $n$-square island for some $n$.
+A square-island refers to an $n$-square-island for some $n$.
+The border tiles form the four \emph{sides} of the square-island which surround the square formed by the interior tiles.

 Informally, the idea is to have the square tiles form square-islands with the seed tile in the center and border tiles on their boundary ``floating in the sea of the blank tiles''.
 A `generic' configuration can be seen in Figure \ref{figure:generic configuration}.